cathxrsis/cathxrsis.github.io/_drafts/bitcoin-democracy.md

 ---
 layout: post
-title: "How the Blockchain can break our chains."
+title: "How the Block chain can break our chains."
 date: 2015-07-08
 description: An essay on how the technology currently used for the Bitcoin network could be used to provide a basis for a practical form of a more direct democracy...
 tags: